Virtual-Protocol/tao-vpsubnet/docs/miner.md

 2. Start up the inferencing API service for the A2A model `pm2 start scripts/start_api.sh --name api`
 3. Warm up the API by running `bash scripts/warm_up_api.sh` , the first call will download a large cache file for inferencing, please be patient.
 3. Run `pm2 start scripts/start_miner.sh --name miner`

+## Known issues

+1. The inference script will not work on CUDA 12.4, please downgrade to 12.2